Delta doesn’t buy many new planes. It sees more profit in acquiring used airframes and retrofitting newer systems and interiors.

 These are the snacks on a shorter, recent American 777-200 flight.

 As usual, the last meal service was breakfast.
 It would be nice if airlines served a final meal that was appropriate for the time of arrival.
 Breakfast was served one hour and 40 minutes before landing.
+Other than the tasty fresh fruit, the meal was unremarkable.

 The flight landed at 15:30 local.
 The flight lasted 11 hours and 35 minutes and covered slightly more than the 6,398 great circle miles between NRT and DTW.